maacah/cribbage/README.md

-Final Assignment for Java Programming class.
+Final Assignment for Java Programming class 2018.
 Task: create a point scorer for the game "Cribbage".